-\Timing for removal of units related to RAD conversions may vary and extend beyond the Fiscal Year.
-Addresses for scattered site units planned for demo/dispo have been included in Appendix F to this Plan.
+^{}Timing for removal of units related to RAD conversions may vary and extend beyond the Fiscal Year.
+Addresses for scattered site units planned for demo/dispo have been included in Appendix E to this Plan.

-PHA will also submit applications to HUD to dispose of six (6) administrative building properties that are in excess of its needs due to the construction of the Agency's consolidated headquarters.
-The properties to be disposed of include:
+PHA has submitted applications to HUD to dispose of three (3) administrative building properties that are in excess of its needs due to the construction of the Agency's consolidated headquarters: